 -

 Due to limited space, we will only consider students who are currently in 10th grade and will be rising 11th graders this summer.
-Other AI4ALL programs have other admission criteria.

 -